 But, like everyone else, I know I should be doing more, and I should have a proper Social Media Strategy to understand why I’m doing it, what I expect from it, and how I’m going to achieve it.

-I attended an excellent Social Media workshop given by Nigel Morgan at the Newbury Expo event yesterday and there were a number of really useful pointers that I’m going to use to improve my use of Social Media which I thought might be useful to share.
+I attended an excellent Social Media workshop given by Nigel Morgan at the Newbury Expo event yesterday and there were several really useful pointers that I’m going to use to improve my use of Social Media which I thought might be useful to share.
 I confess to already knowing most of this (or at least being aware of it sometime in the past), but I am going to do something about it now!

 Facebook Tips